 Through the activities of John Birch Society members the hoax found its way into letters pages across the country.
 Dayton Carr wrote to the Grant County Press (Petersburg, West Virginia) on June 17, 1970 about the peace symbol.
 "Lord Russell was an active anti-christ and … both he and his wife were members of the Fabians Society, a secret fellowship of wealthy Marxists bound to work for ultimate victory of International socialism. … As an anti christian, Lord Russell was thoroughly familiar with classical symbology who definitely knew, what he was doing by choosing a classical anti-christ design long ago associated with Satanism. … The Encyclopaedia Britannica states "the origin of the Nero Cross should be known to all Christian and was designed for Nero, a Pagan Emperor of Rome, not for love and brotherhood, but in pianistic hatred and derision for those who loved their God and Saviour Jesus Christ"".
 His letter is cobbled together from American Opinion without acknowledgement.
 Needless to say, the quotation is not from Encyclopedia Britannica, which says nothing of the kind, but from the John Birch Society.

-The John Birch Society thought that Communism and Nazism were essentially the same and Gumaer was at some pains to prove that the peace sign had been used by the Nazis and that it was not designed in the peace movement.
+The John Birch Society thought that Communism and Nazism were essentially the same and Gumaer was at some pains to prove that the peace sign had been used by the Nazis and that it was taken from them by the peace movement and not designed by Holtom.
 He cites a book called the Handbuch der Heroldkunst, by Bernard Koerner, which is supposed to show that the peace sign is really a black magic "death rune".
-Gumaer says that "the inverted broken cross – identical to the socialists' 'peace' symbol – is known in Germany as a 'todesrune', or death rune."

-Runes were letters in the old German alphabet before the Roman alphabet was adopted in northern Europe.
-A few modern racists invented an occult meaning for the runes.
+There is a lot in all this about runes as occult symbols.
+Gumaer genuinely believed in occult powers and that symbols could call them up.
+In reality runes are nothing of the kind.
+They are letters in the old German alphabet and have no more power than the letters A, B and C. A few modern racists invented an occult meaning for them.
 Koerner was one of them, Karl Maria Wiligut and Guido von List were others.
-Koerner and von List were members of the Nazi party, Wiligut and von List and were mentally unbalanced into the bargain.
+Koerner and von List were members of the Nazi party, Wiligut and von List and were unbalanced into the bargain.
 The trio's writings persuaded Himmler to adopt the runes for use in Nazi Germany.
-The "death rune" was simply a fantasy and any serious linguist will tell you it has nothing to do with ancient German runes.
+The "death rune" was simply a fantasy by mentally disturbed Nazis and any serious linguist will tell you it has no connection with real ancient German runes.

-Be that as it may, the John Birch Society started another rumor about the supposed Nazi origins of the peace sign and the so-called "death rune" is now part of the myth.
+Be that as it may, the John Birch Society deliberately started a rumor about the supposed Nazi origins of the peace sign and how it was the so-called "death rune".
 The rumor reached the newsletter of the National Republican Congressional Committee on 28 September 1970.
 On its question page "A.H." of Chicago asked if it was true that Adolf Hitler had used the peace symbol.
 "True" said the GOP newsletter, showing a Nazi poster of 1942 with a rune symbol in a wreath, looking rather like the peace sign.
-Who was this anonymous A.H. of Chicago, who in an obvious joke chose initials that stood for "Adolf Hitler"?
-Presumably a well-briefed member of the John Birch Society.
+This anonymous A.H. of Chicago, who in an obvious joke chose initials that stood for "Adolf Hitler", was clearly a well-briefed member of the John Birch Society.

 In August 1970, Linda Green reported in the New York Times that an American Legion group had distributed a pamplet saying, "'The Communists have infiltrated the garment industry and you find the broken cross embroidered on packets and other garments for the casual American to wear.'
 It also contained a statement from Michael Wurmbrand, identified only as 'formerly of Rumania,' that the peace symbol 'was called the "witch's foot" in the Middle Ages, and it was a common symbol of the devil, with the cross reversed and broken.'"
 Like other journalists, Linda Green tried to find out the source of these claims and she spoke to Elvin Laudeman, an American Legion commander, who acknowledged that his group had prepared the flyer and distributed it around the country. "'We're just trying to get some of this stuff out of the bag about Communist inspired organizations,' Mr. Laudeman said.
 He said the information had come from 'mailings,' but that he did not know the specific origin of any of the ideas."
 The so-called "mailings" were in fact a cyclostyled pamphlet (see below) that was being distributed at fundamentalist churches, probably by members of the John Birch Society.